bec-archer/SR80-Manuals/user-manual.md

 #### Closing an Entire Job (Most Common)

 Open the job from the Job Board.
-Right below the customer info card, you'll see the **cost summary card** — this is the one place that shows everything Maria needs to type into Square:
+Right below the customer info card, you'll see the **cost summary card** — this is the one place that shows everything the front counter staff needs to type into Square:

 - **Labor lines** — one row per item with a labor cost.
 If there's only one, it's just "Labor $X".
 If there's more than one, they're numbered (**Labor #1**, **Labor #2**, …) and a bold **Labor Subtotal** row appears underneath.
 - **Hose lines** — one row per hose-side entry (the item's hose-bucket cost when split is on, each hose assembly, each fitting/adapter/seal).
 Same rule: single entry just says "Hose $X"; multiple get numbered (**Hose #1**, **Hose #2**, …) with a bold **Hose Subtotal** row underneath.